The Clot Clot Club Banner - 2

 Common usage includes:

-• Grouping different content types together such as text and media
+• Grouping different content types together such as text and media.

-• Structuring layouts to support responsive web design
+• Structuring layouts to support responsive web design.

-• Highlighting key information or creating call-outs
+• Highlighting key information or creating call-outs.

 Dos and don'ts